chippyash/Matrix/README.md

 ## What?

-This library aims to provide basic matrix functionality in the most efficient way possible using PHP given that:
+This library aims to provide matrix transformation functionality given that:

 *  Everything has a test case
 *  It's PHP 5.4+

 The matrix  supplied in this library is a generic one.
-It treats a matrix as a data structure giving the ability to create matrices and carry out basic transformations.
+It treats a matrix as a data structure giving the ability to create matrices and carry out transformations.

 ### Transformations supported